pzach001/rshell/README.md

  Rshell is a simple shell.
-It takes in basic bash commands. the commands that i provides are :
+It takes in basic bash commands.
+ Example of commands that it provides are :

      1. "ls"
      2. "echo"
      3. "mkdir"
+     4. "pwd"

  Rshell also provides basic command connector functionality:

      ex) (echo "hi" &&  ls) || ls

 Install Instructions: